8 July 2022

 The Tree of Life Initiative

 Expanding and populating the tree of life for plants and fungi

 Discovering and disseminating the evolutionary history of all plant genera.

 Darwin Tree of Life

-Sequencing the genomes of all eukaryotic species in the British Isles.
+Sequencing the genomes of all eukaryotic species in Britain and Ireland.

 Evolution and diversification of the palms and their seed traits